I have a homemade face cream with Shea butter (whipped) that I have made for myself using only natural ingredients.

 - Melt the Shea butter in a double boiler or bain-marie.

 2. To speed up the cooling process place it in the freezer for 15 minutes.

 3. Now we are going to give it a fluffy texture with the help of a hand mixer.
 Mix for about 10 minutes.

 5. Incorporate the jojoba oil and mix well.

 6. Add cornstarch and mix using the electric mixer for a couple of minutes.

 8. Et voilà !
-Your homemade Shea butter cream is ready to use.
-Now transfer to a container with lid.
+Your homemade Shea butter moisturizer is ready to use.
+Now transfer to a container with a lid.

 How to Use It:

 This cream goes a long way so you only need a small amount.
 Take a small amount with a spatula and rub it between your fingers.
 Apply over your face and neck with a gentle massage.
 Use morning and/or night.